gordonguthrie/TheManual/docs/chapter3/how_sonic_pi_plays_synths.md

 ![Chords as notes](../images/uml/play_chord.png)

-IT does some housekeeping - including calling [normalise_and_resolve_synth_args](https://github.com/sonic-pi-net/sonic-pi/blob/710107fe22c5977b9fa5e83b71e30f847610e240/app/server/ruby/lib/sonicpi/lang/sound.rb#L3753) - to make sure that SuperCollider behaves well - the synth that plays each note is grouped, the volume of each note is normalised - the volume of each note is divided by the number of the notes so that the chord as a whole sounds as loud as the specified volume.
+It does some housekeeping - including calling [normalise_and_resolve_synth_args](https://github.com/sonic-pi-net/sonic-pi/blob/710107fe22c5977b9fa5e83b71e30f847610e240/app/server/ruby/lib/sonicpi/lang/sound.rb#L3753) - to make sure that SuperCollider behaves well - the synth that plays each note is grouped, the volume of each note is normalised - the volume of each note is divided by the number of the notes so that the chord as a whole sounds as loud as the specified volume.

 `trigger_chord` ends up calling [trigger_synth](https://github.com/sonic-pi-net/sonic-pi/blob/710107fe22c5977b9fa5e83b71e30f847610e240/app/server/ruby/lib/sonicpi/lang/sound.rb#L3525).